-Per OBAG requirements, Congestion Management Agencies (CMAs) will develop a PDA Investment and Growth Strategy for their respective counties; this will be used to guide future transportation investments that are supportive of PDA-focused development.
-The growth strategy also will consider strategies and plans to increase the production of affordable housing in PDAs, as well as ways to preserve existing affordable housing opportunities.
-The CMAs in larger counties (Alameda, Contra Costa, San Mateo, San Francisco, and Santa Clara) must direct at least 70 percent of their OBAG investments to the PDAs.
-For North Bay counties (Marin, Napa, Solano, and Sonoma) the requirement is 50 percent.
-A project lying outside the limits of a PDA may count towards the minimum provided that it directly connects to or provides proximate access to a PDA.
+A project lying outside the limits of a PDA may count toward the minimum provided that it directly connects to or provides proximate access to a PDA.
 A zoomable map of PDAs in the Bay Area is available at http://geocommons.com/maps/141979.
 The counties are expected to conduct an open decision process to justify projects that geographically fall outside of a PDA but are considered directly connected to (or provide proximate access to) a PDA.

-To complement these locally administered funds, OBAG also directs additional funds to support the region's Priority Conservation Areas and Priority Developments Areas.
+To complement these locally administered funds, OBAG also directs additional funds to support the region's Priority Conservation Areas and Priority Development Areas.
 The first round of OBAG funding directs an additional \$10 million to the Bay Area's Transit Oriented Affordable Housing (TOAH) Fund.
-These funds will see TOAH grow from a \$50 million pool today to at least a \$90 million pool by 2014 to help finance workforce housing projects in transit-rich locations.
-OBAG also includes \$40 in million planning funds to assist cities and counties planning to promote employment and housing growth in their city centers and transit-served corridors.
+These funds will see TOAH grow from a \$50 million pool today to at least a \$90 million pool by 2014.
+TOAH will help finance affordable housing projects in transit-rich locations and target neighborhood-stabilization investments, including housing acquisition and rehabilitation, small-site acquisition and land banking in the region's PDAs.
+OBAG also includes \$30 million for the PDA Planning Program to assist cities and counties planning for employment and housing growth in their city centers and transit-served corridors.
+In addition, these funds will continue to facilitate the entitlement of affordable housing.
 Finally, the first round of OBAG commits \$10 million to support the Priority Conservation Areas with funding for planning, farm-to-market projects, and to support strategic partnerships that seek to purchase conservation lands for long-term protection and use by Bay Area residents.